-There were no changes in the Company's approach to capital management during the years ended December 31, 2019 and 2018.
+There were no changes in the Company's approach to capital management during the three months ended March 31, 2020 and 2019.
 The Company is not subject to externally imposed capital requirements other than standard operating covenants associated with the line of credit.